top of page

 Finally, this code snippet is designed to plot a distinct line for each season, representing the cumulative field goals made by the player.
 What makes this visualization particularly engaging is the use of color coding.
 I’ve chosen red for the 2023 season to make that pop for analysis, making it stand out against the others which will be grey.
 Additionally, to aid in readability and reference, only the year 2023 is labeled on the graph.

-I plan to revisit this in a few days and work on a few areas.
+I plan to revisit this and work on a few areas.
 Specifically:

 • Dynamic Season List: Instead of having the first block of code to output the season a player played and then hardcoding the seasons list, I would like to dynamically generate it based on the player’s career data.
 This would make the script more flexible and reduce the need for manual updates.